Download this publication as a PDF

-- Pack apple and juice in freezer containers.
+- Pack apples and juice in freezer containers.

 - Prepare a light syrup (1½ cups sugar to 4 cups water, heat to dissolve sugar, cool).

-- Pack apple into freezer containers and cover with cooled syrup.
+- Pack apples into freezer containers and cover with cooled syrup.

 - Wash apples and remove peel, if desired, and core.

 - Cut into slices or rings ¼- to ⅓-inch thick.

 - To keep fruit from darkening during preparation, drop into water containing 1 teaspoon ascorbic acid powder per gallon of water or crush and dissolve six 500-milligram vitamin C tablets per gallon of water.

 - Drain well and spread in thin layer on drying trays.
 Dry until leathery and pliable in the sun or in an oven or dehydrator at 140°F.

 - Store in cool, dry, dark location.